ThreeTen/threetenbp/README.txt

-  ant javadoc         # creates the javadoc ant test            # runs the main test suite (excluding OpenJDK classes) ant coverage        # calculates test coverage (excluding OpenJDK classes) Sun JDK 1.6 (or OpenJDK) is required to build the codebase.
+  ant javadoc         # creates the javadoc ant test            # runs the main test suite (excluding OpenJDK classes) ant coverage        # calculates test coverage (excluding OpenJDK classes) Oracle JDK 1.6 (or OpenJDK) is required to build the codebase.

-JSR-310 divides time into two categories - continuous and human.
+ThreeTen divides time into two categories - continuous and human.

 Continuous time is based around a single incrementing number from a single epoch.
-JSR-310 counts in nanoseconds from 1970-01-01T00:00:00.000000000Z
-Continuous time is represented as follows:
+ThreeTen counts in nanoseconds from 1970-01-01T00:00:00.000000000Z Continuous time is represented as follows:
  - Instant - a point on the time-line to nanosecond precision
  - Duration - an amount of time measured in nanoseconds

 Human time is based around fields, such as year, month, day and hour.
-JSR-310 supports precision of nanoseconds.
+ThreeTen supports precision of nanoseconds.
 The year range roughly equal to the range of a 32-bit int.
 Human time is represented via a group of classes:
  - LocalDate - a date, without time of day, offset or zone